 High-Value Data Concentration

 This data concentration makes tax practices more valuable targets than general medical offices or retail businesses.
-According to CISA’s small business guidance, the resale value of comprehensive tax records exceeds standard credit card data by factors of 10-50x on criminal marketplaces.
+According to CISA’s small business cybersecurity guidance, the resale value of comprehensive tax records exceeds standard credit card data by factors of 10-50x on criminal marketplaces.

 Seasonal Vulnerability Windows

-Deadline Pressure Override: Between January 15 and April 15, tax professionals prioritize meeting filing deadlines over security protocols.
-Phishing emails disguised as IRS notices or client document uploads receive less scrutiny during this period.
-Security awareness training effectiveness drops by an estimated 40% during peak season according to cybersecurity training metrics.
+Tax season creates predictable security weaknesses that sophisticated threat actors systematically exploit.
+Between January 15 and April 15, tax professionals prioritize meeting filing deadlines over security protocols.
+Phishing emails disguised as IRS notices or client document uploads receive less scrutiny during this period, with security awareness training effectiveness dropping by an estimated 40% during peak season according to cybersecurity training metrics.

 Resource Constraints and Technology Gaps